acend/container-basics-training/content/en/docs/04.0/_index.en.md

 Every time you connect yourself to a container you will always be the user that was defined as user in the Dockerfile.
 {{% /alert %}}

-Now that we are connected lets find out if the mariadb is working...
+Now that we are connected let's find out if the MariaDB is working...

 ```bash
 mysql -uroot -pmy-secret-pw
 ```

-If everything works as expected you should now see the mariadb command line:
+If everything works as expected you should now see the MariaDB command line:

 ```
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.